 The District made its final payment on Certificates of Participation (COPs) 2016 Refunding in fiscal year 2021-2022 using Local Capital Improvement Funds (1.50 mill monies).
 In January 2021, the District began collecting a voter-approved half-cent sales tax to be used for certain projects at each school.
-In order to accelerate construction of the larger projects, the District sold COPs 2022A.
-An interest only payment was made in fiscal year 2021-2022, and a principal and interest payment will be made in fiscal year 2022-2023.
-The payment in fiscal year 2022-2023 will be made by using a combination of Local Capital Outlay (1.500 mill monies) and Half-Cent Sales Tax funding.
-The percentage of Local Capital Outlay utilized is 4%.
-State law allows school districts to use up to 75% for this purpose if necessary.
+In order to accelerate construction of the larger projects, the District sold COPs 2022A in February 2022.
+The payment in fiscal year 2023-2024 will be made by transferring Capital Outlay Half-Cent Sales Tax funding to the Debt Service Fund.
+No Local Capital Outlay is projected to be used for the payment this year; however, State law allows school districts to use up to 75% for this purpose if necessary.